Dibyendu-21/Disparity-Map-using-Uncalibrated-Stereo-images/README.md

 ### Design Pipeline
 The Design Pipeline is as follows:
 * Read the pair of raw uncalibrated stereo images.
-* Initiate a keypoint detector.
+* Initiate a keypoint descriptor object.
 Here SIFT is used.
 * Find the keypoints and descriptors with SIFT.
 * Match object using FLANN based matcher.
 * Retrieve the top two matches for each descriptor using KNN match with N=2.